chaos-polymtl/lethe/doc/source/examples/dem/granular-mixer/granular-mixer.rst

 Lagrangian physical properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two types of particles with the same size and properties.
-We only need to define two particle types to make the visualization easier during post-processing.
+As mentioned earlier, there are two types of particles with the same size and properties.

 .. code-block:: text